CFSS-MACSS/course-site/content/homework/debugging-rmarkdown/index.md

 # Overview

-**Due by 11:59 pm on Friday, November 4th.**
+**Due by 11:59 pm on July 5.**

 The goal of this assignment is to practice debugging common errors in code, and writing/using functions with social science data.

 # Accessing the `hw05` repository

-* Go [at this link](https://classroom.github.com/a/swMrs2jm) to accept and create your private `hw5` repository on GitHub.
+* Go [to this link](https://classroom.github.com/a/7REwA96x) to accept and create your private `hw05` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
-It follows the naming convention `hw5-<USERNAME>`
+It follows the naming convention `hw05-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.

 # Cloning your `hw05` repository

-After you have accessed the `hw5` repository (see above), follow the [same steps you completed for `hw1`](/homework/edit-readme/) to clone the repository.
+After you have accessed the `hw05` repository (see above), follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository.

 # General workflow